omarhamdy4/Transcriptomics/README.md

 # TRANSCRIPTOMICS
 ***
->## This Folder Is Your Guide to Transcriptomics Computational Analysis:
+>## This Repository is your Guide to Transcriptomics Computational Analysis:
 ***
 ### ***A- RNA-Seq (1ry & 2ry Analysis)***
 ### ***B- RNA Microarray Analysis***